yannbouteiller/cs234_reinforcement_learning_assignment1/README.md

-# CS234_reinforcement_learning_assignment1
+# CS234 Reinforcement Learning - Assignment 1
-Coding part of Assignment 1 from Stanford CS234 Reinforcement Learning course - Winter 2019
+Our solution to the coding part of Assignment 1 from Stanford CS234 Reinforcement Learning course - Winter 2019 Team members:
+- Yann BOUTEILLER
+- Amine BELLAHSEN